MotifDisco: Motif Causal Discovery For Time Series Motifs: Formalizing Motif Causality

 \section{Formalizing Motif Causality}

 \boldsection{Motifs \& Motif Construction} We first formalize our notion of motifs.
 A motif is a short segment of the trace which may implicitly capture an underlying behavior within a time series.
-Real sample glucose traces and motifs are shown in \Autoref{fig:sample-motifs}.
+Real sample traces and motifs are shown in \Autoref{fig:sample-motifs} and Appx.~\ref{sec:appdx-intro}.
 We define a \emph{motif}, $\mu$, as a short, ordered sequence of values ($v$) of length $\tau$:

 We denote a set of $n$ time series traces as $X = [x^1, \ldots, x^n]$.
 Each time series may be represented as a sequence of motifs: $x^j=[\mu_{1}^{i}, \mu_{2}^{i}, \ldots]$ where each $\mu^{i}_{t}$ gives the motif identifier $i$ at the ordered time step $t$.
 We also define a motif set $\mathcal{M}$, of $|m|$, which is the complete set of motifs generated from the traces $\mathcal{M}=\{\mu^1, \ldots, \mu^m\}$.
-The user may choose how they wish to pull out motifs from the time series based on the end application goal.
-We assume there is a consistent, conclusive way to pull motifs from the traces, and motif discovery is outside the scope of this work.
-We refer the interested reader to other works focused on this problem \citep{chinpattanakarn2024framework, schafer2022motiflets, ye2009time}.
+We assume there is a consistent, conclusive way to pull motifs from the traces; the user may choose which method they use based on the end application goal.
+Motif discovery is outside the scope of this work since this problem has been widely solved (see \citep{chinpattanakarn2024framework, schafer2022motiflets, ye2009time} and Appx~\ref{sec:appdx-methods}).
 That being said, three straightforward methods to extract motifs from traces, shown in \Autoref{fig:motif-construction}, include chopping the traces into size $\tau$ chunks \subref{fig:motif-chop}, using a sliding window of size $\tau$ to extract motifs \subref{fig:motif-sw}, and using signal processing techniques such as Discrete Fourier Transforms (DFT) to automatically extract motifs \subref{fig:motif-sp}.
+Our framework is amenable to any motif extraction method.

 \boldsection{Granger Causality \& Transfer Entropy} Granger Causality is a common method to characterize causal relations amongst time series~\citep{granger1969investigating}.
 Different from other causal methods, Granger defines causal relations in terms of \textit{predictability}.
 Under Granger Causality, given two time series $x$ and $y$, $x$ causes $y$ if past information about $x$ is more predictive than past information about $y$ only.
 Transfer Entropy (TE), sometimes also called Causation Entropy, is a nonlinear extension of Granger Causality \citep{schreiber2000measuring, barnett2009granger}.
 Using information theoretic measures, TE measures the amount of uncertainty that is reduced in future states of time series $y$ as a result of knowing the past states of time series $x$.
 Given two time series, $x^i$ and $y^i$, the TE from $x^i$ to $y^i$ is: